Bellaire Bridge

 The Bellaire Bridge or Interstate Bridge is a privately owned, closed cantilever truss toll bridge that spans the Ohio River between Benwood, West Virginia (near Wheeling) and Bellaire, Ohio (near Martins Ferry).
 It provided a link for commuters between southern Ohio border towns and West Virginia steel mills from 1926 to 1991.

 The overall length of the bridge is 2770 ft, including the approach of 850 ft on the West Virginia side and 670 ft on the Ohio side of the river.
 The highest point in the bridge is 350 ft above the water line.

 Built in 1926, the bridge is likely the oldest cantilever truss bridge in West Virginia, and is the second oldest vehicular truss bridge over the entire Ohio River.
 It is currently unused, and missing approach spans on the Ohio side.
-As of August 2024, the bridge remains standing, with status regarding demolition unknown.
+As of 2026, the bridge remains standing, with status regarding demolition unknown.

 Construction

 The bridge was designed as a cantilever truss bridge by J. E. Greiner Company, with the Vang Construction Company as contractors of the substructure; the J.E.
 Moss Iron Works and the Mt.
 Vernon Bridge Company as co-contractors of the superstructure.
 The R. R. Kitchen company of Wheeling had charge of placing the floor in the bridge.

 The bridge was constructed over 18 months starting in June 1925 at a cost of about $1.5 million, which is equivalent to $ in present-day terms.
 Funds were raised primarily through subscription by local residents.
-During construction, hundreds worked on the bridge, with one fatality: Fred Morning fell from a pier on the Benwood, West Virginia side and died on June 12, 1926.
+During construction, hundreds worked on the bridge, with one fatality: Fred Morning fell from a pier on the Benwood, West Virginia, side and died on June 12, 1926.

 Over 3500 tons of structural steel was used in the construction of the bridge.
 Railroad track for streetcars was laid in the bridge deck, but never saw use.
 The bridge opened to traffic on December 22, 1926, with over 7,000 vehicles crossing it on its opening day.
 On the day the bridge opened, the mayors of the two neighboring communities came together to celebrate the momentous occasion.
-Mayor Fred Olson of Benwood and Mayor Floyd E. Cromwell of Bellaire, Ohio met at the center of the newly constructed bridge for the ceremonial ribbon cutting, symbolizing the new connection between their communities.
+Mayor Fred Olson of Benwood, West Virginia, and Mayor Floyd E. Cromwell of Bellaire, Ohio, met at the center of the newly constructed bridge for the ceremonial ribbon cutting, symbolizing the new connection between their communities.